juniorsundarCasual/TGT/vault/volume-3.chapter-163.md

 "If I remember correctly," Al interjected.
 "You were against spreading this knowledge because it would eventually lead to a proliferation of violence and conflicts."

-"That's the worst case scenario," Guy reasoned.
+"That's the worst-case scenario," Guy reasoned.
 "Take a look at what Jean's accomplished!
 My earlier stance was dependent on a false assumption that magic's primary purpose was to bolster martial might.
-However, Jean has proven that magic has potential to be applied in so many more fields that can benefit others.
+However, Jean has proven that magic has the potential to be applied in so many more fields that can benefit others.
 Furthermore, she alone isn't enough.
 Imagine if there were many more mages like Jean, with the knowledge and ability to practice medical magic of equal efficacy.
 How great would that be?"

 "You seem hard set on this," Al commented.

 "It has to be done.
 I have a gift - a special power that brings with it an immense collection of knowledge, most of which I can't apply.
 However, my students have managed to make use of it and have achieved great accomplishments.
 It is a waste to hoard all of this knowledge when it could be disseminated and used for more fruitful purposes," Guy responded.

 "It is the first time I'm seeing a mage so eager to share their gains from an inheritance," Al muttered.
 For any mage, an inheritance, regardless of its source, was an immensely valuable treasure.
-This was because if used correctly, especially if it is compatible with the mage, an inheritance can accelerate the cultivation of a mage by a large margin in a short period of time.
+This was because if used correctly, especially if it is compatible with the mage, an inheritance can accelerate the cultivation of a mage by a large margin in a short period.
 Inheritances are essentially solidified versions of the cultivation of a mage from the Tesseract Transformation realm.
 This realm is regarded as the absolute peak a mage can achieve in their lifetime, so it isn't farfetched to assume that their cultivation is as refined, optimised and potent as it could be.
-Now imagine if another mage gains access to this highly potent solidified cultivation, and have the ability to siphon from it and bolster their own.
+Now imagine if another mage gains access to this highly potent solidified cultivation, and has the ability to siphon from it and bolster their own.
 No mage wishes to share such fortuitous and cheat-like advantages with another who could potentially rise and become their competitor.

-Even within renowned clans, large organisations, and sects that have deep backings, sharing of an inheritance artefact with another member was a very rare occurrence.
+Even within renowned clans, large organisations, and sects that have deep backings, sharing an inheritance artefact with another member was a very rare occurrence.
 For example, although Goran was the current Clan Leader of the Rasmus Clan, he hadn't come into contact with the clan's inheritance artefact.
 In some ways, this was also a way to maintain checks and balances between these powerful entities.
 If word were to be leaked of the movement of an inheritance artefact within an organisation, it was akin to the arming of a nuclear missile.
-Opposing clans, organisations or sects would retaliate with a similar move, leading to a tense cold-war which could blow over at the lightest provocation.
+Opposing clans, organisations or sects would retaliate with a similar move, leading to a tense cold war that could blow over at the slightest provocation.

 "I am envious of your open-mindedness," Al evoked while nodding his head appreciatively.
 "No mage would be so charitable to publicly share their inheritance with others."